Regional power: Regional powers

 In this list are states that have been described as regional powers by international relations and political science academics, analysts, or other experts.
 These states, to some extent, meet the criteria for regional power status, as described above.
 Different experts have differing views on exactly which states are regional powers.
 States are arranged by their region, and in alphabetical order.

 Africa

 Even though the economic weight of Africa is relatively low compared to other continents, and more than two-thirds of African countries are among the least developed states in the world, Africa's rich natural resources and diverse cultures could carry the potential to enable future development.

 Although South Africa was diplomatically isolated during the latter years of the apartheid era, it is considered to have successfully reintegrated into international affairs over the last 20 years.
 It is recognized as the only newly industrialized country in Africa and takes a crucial role in BRICS and G20.

-Nigeria is often referred to as the "Giant of Africa" due to both its population and economy being the largest in Africa and the cultural influence that it holds over other countries in Sub-Saharan Africa through its movie industry and mass media.
-Nigeria is also the largest oil producer in Africa.

-Nigeria and South Africa are among the largest African economies; both have GDPs over $250 billion (nominal) and $700 billion (PPP) as of 2020.